streptomyces/ripper/README.md

 files `out.faa`, `distance.faa`, `out.txt` and `distance.txt` are
 copied to it.

-The Perl script `make_cytoscape_attribute_file.pl` is used to make `out_cytoattrib.txt` and `dist_cytoattrib.txt` from the two txt files.

 After changing to the `pna` directory EGN is run.
-When it is done we change back to the `/home/work` directory.
 This is because EGN need to be run from the directory where the input fasta files are.

+The Perl script `make_cytoscape_attribute_file.pl` is used to make `cytoattrib.txt` from the two txt files.

+After the above is done the working directory is changed to `/home/work`